January 2023, some detours, changes to road layout

 Isn’t there too much traffic on Flinders Lane to make this work?

 South Australian experience and international guidelines state that there must be less than 1,000 vehicles per day on a narrow road with a contra-flow bicycle lane.
-To achieve that number you can only allow local for cars accessing car parks or deliveries.
+To achieve that number you can only allow local access for motor vehicles accessing car parks or deliveries.

 Flinders lane is currently flooded with through traffic trying to use this street as a rat run.
 Google Maps will often suggest drivers take Flinders Lane to get from Albert Street to Spencer Street.
 If traffic calming is used to stop rat running very few cars need to use each block.